Conrad Reeder: Music

 Reeder with daughters Cimcie and Ashlee Nichols at the 54th Grammy Awards in 2012 to accept her husband's Special Merit/Technical Grammy Award.

-She was born in Columbus, Ohio, United States.
 Reeder sang for fifteen years with John Denver in live concerts, on television and recordings including Dreamland Express and It's About Time.
-She sang live duets with Denver as well as performing as a background singer and stayed in contact with Denver's mother after he died in a plane crash.
+She sang live duets with Denver as well as performing as a background singer.
+She co-wrote the Denver song "Thanks to You."
+She remained in contact with Denver's mother after he died in a plane crash.

-She also co-wrote the Denver song "Thanks to You."

 Reeder is credited as a writer or co-writer on all tracks of her husband's release, The Roger Nichols Project.
 She was signed to Motown's Morocco Records in the early 1980s, but the label folded before her first album was released.
-Reeder led her own band called Fugitive Blonde in Nashville, Tennessee the 1980s and 1990s, with an earlier Los Angeles version titled Big Blonde.
+Reeder led her own band Fugitive Blonde in Nashville, Tennessee during the 1980s and 1990s; an earlier Los Angeles version was Big Blonde.

-Writing career
+Writing

-She was a featured columnist and article writer at EQ Magazine in the 1990s, writing as C. Reeder.
+Reeder was a featured columnist and article writer at EQ magazine in the 1990s, writing as C. Reeder.
 The column, The Demo Queen, often lampooned the trials involved in the process of recording demo tapes in quest of a record deal.
-Her writing sometimes takes a serious view of life and love, and a book, Memory Clouds: Good Grief Bad Grief, is available on Amazon.
-Her plays have been staged in Florida and California (Graffiti).
+Her writing has sometimes taken a serious view of life and love, including in her book, Memory Clouds: Good Grief Bad Grief.
+An e-book she wrote is On the Beach: Poems and Vignettes.

-Education

-Reeder graduated in 2008 from the University of New Orleans with a Master of Fine Arts degree in Creative Writing/Playwrighting.
-Her thesis, Jack is Dead, was inspired by Denver's accidental death.
+Her plays include Graffiti and the co-written Venus The Love Show.
+Her plays have been staged in Florida and California.

+Instructor

 She has taught as an adjunct professor at Palm Beach State College in Florida.
-Reeder is currently a Doctoral candidate at Pacifica Graduate Institute in Santa Barbara, California, and is also a lecturing professor at the Maui campus of the University of Hawaii.
+She been a lecturing professor at the Maui campus of the University of Hawaii.

+Personal life

+She was married to producer and recording engineer Roger Nichols for over 30 years until his death at age 66.
+Their daughters are Cimcie and Ashlee Nichols.